-My friend had a tattoo that looked like a circuit board.
-I made a real circuit board that looked just like it, but actually works!
+My friend has a tattoo that looks like a circuit board.
+I made a real circuit board that looks just like it—but actually works!

 A 3D printed fountain based on one I saw in a Japanese Garden in Portland.
 My first attempt at making something that moves water.

 Rarely does building a treehouse require welding, grinding, painting, riveting, bending, crimping, plumbing, brazing, laser cutting, sound design, printed circuit board fabrication, 30,000 lines of C code, distributed network protocols, sewing and embroidery.
 Ours did.